FAIRplus/the-fair-cookbook/content/recipes/introduction/FAIRplus-values_matched.md

 2. [License](#License) -->

-This document aims to identify the values underlying or correlated with the FAIR (URL_TO_INSERT_RECORD-ABBREV_5075 https://fairsharing.org/FAIRsharing.WWI10U)  principles (URL_TO_INSERT_RECORD-NAME_5074 https://fairsharing.org/FAIRsharing.WWI10U)  (whether they are based on ethics principles or other valuable grounds) that could be considered when data providers choose to engage in making their data or part of them FAIR (URL_TO_INSERT_RECORD-ABBREV_5076 https://fairsharing.org/FAIRsharing.WWI10U) .
+This document aims to identify the values underlying or correlated with the FAIR (URL_TO_INSERT_RECORD-ABBREV_2460 https://fairsharing.org/FAIRsharing.WWI10U)  principles (URL_TO_INSERT_RECORD-NAME_2459 https://fairsharing.org/FAIRsharing.WWI10U)  (whether they are based on ethics principles or other valuable grounds) that could be considered when data providers choose to engage in making their data or part of them FAIR (URL_TO_INSERT_RECORD-ABBREV_2461 https://fairsharing.org/FAIRsharing.WWI10U) .
 Legal measures are also included insofar as there are certain legal rules that must be respected, that are based on fundamental rights.

 The list, non-exhaustive, is oriented towards answering the following question: “Why to share or re-use data?” [and as a first step in this process, “Why FAIRify data?”].

-As there will be project (URL_TO_INSERT_TERM_5077 https://fairsharing.org/search?recordType=project) s related to different subjects and/or with different kinds of datasets and different stakeholders involved, the FAIRification of some of the data sets could rely on values that are not yet listed here.
-In that respect, all data providers, partners and participants of FAIRplus and stakeholders are invited to discuss and add any other motivations they have to make data FAIR (URL_TO_INSERT_RECORD-ABBREV_5078 https://fairsharing.org/FAIRsharing.WWI10U) .
+As there will be projects related to different subjects and/or with different kinds of datasets and different stakeholders involved, the FAIRification of some of the data sets could rely on values that are not yet listed here.
+In that respect, all data providers, partners and participants of FAIRplus and stakeholders are invited to discuss and add any other motivations they have to make data FAIR (URL_TO_INSERT_RECORD-ABBREV_2462 https://fairsharing.org/FAIRsharing.WWI10U) .